quantics-io/multitenant-oauth2-spring-boot-starter/README.md

 # Spring Boot starter library for multi-tenant OAuth2 resource servers

-This is a starter library for multi-tenant OAuth2 resource servers implemented with Spring & Spring Boot.
+This is a starter library for multi-tenant OAuth2 resource servers implemented with Spring.
 The code in this project is based on the samples from the official [Spring Security documentation](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/multitenancy.html).